 - Intellectual property – AI tools guide lawyers in analyzing large IP portfolios and drawing insights from the content.

 - Electronic billing – Lawyers’ billable hours are computed automatically.

 Next, we’ll explore the major areas of current AI applications in law, individually and in depth:

-(Bear in mind that the categories above and are somewhat arbitrary.
-We’ve done our best to place companies into the category that best represents their product offering, but it’s important to note that there is overlap on many of the groupings we’ve chosen.)
+(We’ve done our best to place companies into the category that best represents their product offering, but it’s important to note that there is overlap on many of the groupings we’ve chosen.)

 One of the primary tasks that lawyers perform on behalf of their clients the confirmation of facts and figures, and thoroughly assessing a legal situation.
 This due diligence process is required for intelligently advising clients on what their options are, and what actions they should take.

 While extensive due diligence can positively impact long-term shareholder returns (according to a study by the City University of London), the process can also be very time-consuming and tedious.
 Lawyers need to conduct a comprehensive investigation for meaningful results.
 As such, lawyers are also prone to mistakes and inaccuracy when doing spot checks.